magicchain/magicchain-blockchain/doc/API.md

 ### Parameters

-- `request-name` - name of request;
+- `requestname` - name of request;
-- `request-params` - all parameters of the request except uuid.
+- `requestparams` - all parameters of the request except uuid.

 Example: